Wild Turkey Observation Survey

 How to Participate

-- First, make sure you have access to the digital survey form while you're outdoors so you can record your observations and submit them to us.
+- Next year, you will want to make sure you have access to the digital survey form while you're outdoors so you can record your observations and submit them to us.
 You can either access it directly on the internet or you can download the Survey 123 app on your smartphone or tablet and use the app to record turkeys while afield.

 - Before you go out looking for turkeys, make sure you can tell the difference between sex and age classes by reading through the tutorial and taking the short id quiz.